 Reservations are highly recommended for the Launch Control Facility Delta-01 tour.
 Some tours book as far as eight weeks in advance during high season.
-If the tours are booked, check out the Training Facility Silo tour at South Dakota Air & Space Museum (see section below).
+If the tours are booked, check out the Training Facility Silo tour at South Dakota Air & Space Museum (#8 on the list).

 7. Badlands National Park

-Stop by the Ben Reifel Visitor Center to plan your time at Badlands National Park.
-Make time to watch the short movie “Land of Stone and Light” to learn more about the landscape and the wildlife that live in the badlands.
+We always like to stop by the Ben Reifel Visitor Center to speak to the rangers and help plan our time at Badlands National Park.
+Plus, there is a wonderful short movie called “Land of Stone and Light” on the landscape and the wildlife that live in the Badlands.

-One ranger recommended Saddle Pass Trail for a short but steep climb for beautiful views of the park.
-Although, we were told the best way to explore the area is to go off trail, which is allowed in this area.
+One ranger recommended Saddle Pass Trail for a short but steep climb for beautiful views of Badlands National Park.
+We were also told that the best way to explore the area is to go off trail.

-Best sunset viewing is at Pinnacle Overlook and Panorama Point.
+For the best sunset viewing at Badlands National Park, the recommendations are Pinnacle Overlook and Panorama Point.
 We enjoyed a spectacular sunset at Pinnacle with bighorn sheep and bison sightings in the area.

 8. South Dakota Air & Space Museum

 Take a free guided tour of all the airplanes on display at South Dakota Air & Space Museum in Rapid City.
-Located on Ellsworth Airforce Base, this museum also offers Minuteman Silo Training Facility tours for fee.
-Background checks, performed on-site, are required for anyone who wants to go on the first come, first served tour.
+Located on Ellsworth Airforce Base, this museum also offers Minuteman Silo Training Facility tours for a fee.
+Check their website for updates on the tour as they may be cancelled.
+During our visit we had to get background checks which were performed on-site and were required for anyone who wants to go on tour.